How to Fix iPhone Keeps Restarting?

 2. Now, long-press the Home button on your phone for 10 seconds while connecting it to a system.

 3. Release the home button while launching iTunes on your system.
 Your device is now in the recovery mode (it will display an iTunes symbol).
 Now, you can restore it with iTunes.

-3. Connect it to iTunes
+6. Connect it to iTunes to recover the data

 If my iPhone keeps restarting, then I mostly resolve the issue by connecting it to iTunes.
 Even after placing your phone in the recovery mode, you can simply connect it to iTunes to recover your data.
 Simply follow these steps to resolve the iPhone keeps restarting issue with iTunes.

 Step 1.
-With the help of a cable, connect your phone to the system and launch iTunes.
+With the help of a cable, connect your phone to the system, and launch iTunes.

 Step 2.
 As soon as you will launch iTunes, it will detect a problem with your device.
 It will display the following pop-up message.
 Just click on the “Restore” button to retrieve this problem.

 Step 3.
 Furthermore, you can manually resolve it by launching iTunes and visiting its Summary page.
 Now, under the “Backups” section, click on the “Restore Backups” button.
 This will let you restore your backup data on your phone.

 If your phone has experienced a bad update or a malware attack, then it can easily be resolved by this technique.